antolu/LHCbDIRAC/docs/source/AdministratorGuide/Bookkeeping/adninsistrate_oracle.rst

     In case of error you have to use 'show errors' command

-    In case of a scheme change, you can found the command what needs to be executed: https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/LHCbDIRAC/BookkeepingSystem/DB/oracle_schema_commands.sql
+    In case of a schema change, you can find the command that needs to be executed: https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/blob/master/LHCbDIRAC/BookkeepingSystem/DB/oracle_schema_commands.sql

 Discover slow queries in the db
 ===============================

 Note: If you are not familiar with Oracle better to send a mail to phydb.support@cern.ch mailing list.
 You can write we have problem with the database the queries are very slow.
-IT/DB expert will found the slow queries and will probaly tell what is the problem and try to solve.
+IT/DB expert will find the slow queries and will probaly tell what is the problem and try to solve.

-https://cern.ch/session-manager is a portal provided by IT/DB where you can logon and found the running query.
-You can found the query which is running very long.
+https://cern.ch/session-manager is a portal provided by IT/DB where you can logon and find the running query.
+You can find the query which is running very long.
 You can get the execution plan and also can take the query and run in sqlplus.
 So you can compare the execution plan which is in the web and in sqlplus.

 Login to the session manager: